cpressey/LCF-style-ND/README.md

-The first is that, while you can certainly build a proof with these functions, you have to actually _run_ the constructed program to check if the proof is valid.
+The first is that, while you can certainly build a proof with these functions, you have to actually _run_ the constructed program to check that the proof is valid.
 And confirming that the proof is valid is _all_ the program does.
 And as computational tasks go, that's really not a very complex one — there aren't any loops, or even any conditionals, in these